golang/website/_content/blog/goroutine-leak-profiles.md

 }
 ```
 The goroutine running `WriteFrame` may acquire the
-idle-aware framer lock, followed by a message being
+idle-aware framer lock, followed by sending a message over the
-sent to the `resetChan` channel, while the `monitor` goroutine
+`resetChan` channel, while the `monitor` goroutine
 waits to receive a message over the `closeChan` channel.
 Once a message has been dispatched, the `monitor` goroutine
-will then attempt to acquire the same lock.
+will attempt to acquire the same lock.
-However, there isn't any traffic over `resetChan`, causing
+However, since there isn't any traffic over `resetChan`, the send operation
-its send operation to block forever, and preventing the
+blocks forever, preventing the `monitor` goroutine from releasing
-`monitor` goroutine from releasing the lock, causing
+the lock.
-both goroutines to leak.
+This, in turn, causes both goroutines to leak.
 ```
 (pprof) list AwareFramer
 Total: 200